Driver Of Semi That Caused Fiery Crash On I-70 Arrested, Identified As Rogel Lazaro Aguilera

 “We’re still trying to identify what some of the cars even are,” said Ty Countryman with the Lakewood Police Department.

-Aguilera was hurt in the crash on Thursday afternoon, but not seriously.
-Six people are in the hospital.
-As of Thursday night, five people were in fair condition and the sixth was in good condition.
+Aguilera-Mederos was hurt in the crash on Thursday afternoon, but not seriously.
+Ten people were rushed to Saint Anthony hospital.
+As of Friday morning, all of them had been released but one.
+He is in good condition, according to hospital officials.

 “I can’t go into the facts, it’s still evidence we’re building.
 We feel at this time we have enough probable cause to charge vehicular homicide,” Agent Ty Countryman with Lakewood Police said.